18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 - A Site Removal letter will be issued indicating that the site is no longer authorized to operate.

 ## Incident Response
+> In the event of a security incident

 Follow [TTS Incident Response Plan](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/)

 ## Contingency Plan
+> In the event of an outage

 1. Sign up for [Cloud.gov Pages Status](https://cloudgov.statuspage.io/) notifications
 1. Follow [Cloud.gov Contingency Plan](https://cloud.gov/docs/ops/contingency-plan/)